syncliteio/SyncLite/README.md

     - ```bin/stage/minio``` contains ```docker-deploy.sh```, ```docker-start.sh``` and ```docker-stop.sh```
       NOTE: These scripts contain default configurations.
 You must change usernames, passwords and setup any additional security mechanisms on top of these basic setups.

-14. The SyncLite docker scripts bin/docker-deploy.sh, bin/docker-start.sh, bin/docker-stop.sh contain two variables at the top to choose a stage and destination:
+14. The SyncLite docker scripts ```bin/docker-deploy.sh```, ```bin/docker-start.sh```, ```bin/docker-stop.sh``` contain two variables at the top to choose a stage and destination:
     - STAGE : Set it to SFTP or MINIO.
     - DST : Set it to POSTGRESQL or MYSQL.

-Once you set the STAGE and DST to appropriate values e.g. SFTP and POSTGRESQL, the docker-deploy.sh and docker-start.sh scripts will bring up docker containers for SyncLite consolidator, SFTP server and
-PostgreSQL server and you will be all set to configure and start a SyncLite consoldiator job be able to consolidate data into PostgreSQL server received from remote SyncLite applications configured to connect to the SFTP stage.
+      Once you set the STAGE and DST to appropriate values e.g. SFTP and POSTGRESQL, the ```docker-deploy.sh``` and ```docker-start.sh``` scripts will bring up docker containers for SyncLite consolidator, SFTP server and PostgreSQL server and you will be all set to configure and start a SyncLite consoldiator job be able to consolidate data into PostgreSQL server received from remote SyncLite applications configured to connect to the SFTP stage.

 15. After a successful trial, if you need to perform another trial, stop the docker containers, and delete contents under ```/home/synclite``` to start a fresh trial of a different scenario etc.